Aerial View of Dallas Love Field Airport

 Logo invertedDALDallas Love Field Airport

-Dallas Love Field Airport (DAL) Guide
+Dallas Love Field Airport (DAL) Online Guide

 DAL Airport has two terminals: the Main Terminal and the Legend Terminal.
 The Main Terminal has 20 gates and is used by Southwest Airlines, Delta Air Lines, and Seaport Airlines.
 The Legend Terminal, which opened in 2015, has 8 gates and is used exclusively by Southwest Airlines.